RiceSelect

 • Applying the recommended nitrogen rate for each soil type to maximize yield potential.

-• Using Agrotain® to protect preflood urea from ammonia volatilization or if applications of urea are made when dry soil conditions can not be obtained.
+• Using nitrogen stabilizer to protect pre-flood urea from ammonia volatilization or if applications of urea are made when dry soil conditions cannot be obtained.

-Agrotain® has been shown to reduce nitrogen loss in less than ideal conditions and when the establishment of the permanent flood takes longer than 5 days.
+Nitrogen stabilizer has been shown to reduce nitrogen loss in less-than-ideal conditions and when the establishment of the permanent flood takes longer than 5 days.

-• These recommendations may be adjusted according to specific situations on your farm; e.g., if nitrogen deficiency symptoms are evident at midseason, then apply 30 lb N/A at midseason in addition to the base recommendation.
+• These recommendations may be adjusted according to specific situations on your farm; e.g., if nitrogen deficiency symptoms are evident at midseason, then apply 30 lbs.
+N per acre at midseason in addition to the base recommendation.

 • Apply other nutrients (P, K, etc.) per soil test recommendations.